jatupan1989/boomjum1989/Comparative-benchmarks-against-widely-used-blockers:-Top-15-Most-Popular-News-Websites.md

 | Net requests |   **630**<br><sup>1,229</sup> |   **941**<br><sup>1,710</sup> |   **965**<br><sup>1,794</sup> |   **920**<br><sup>1,698</sup> | **1,063**<br><sup>2,018</sup> | **2,120**<br><sup>3,048</sup> |
 | Bandwidth    |                    16,342,053 |                    26,603,582 |                    26,502,113 |                    26,714,512 |                    27,950,492 |                    31,282,722 |

-Change from previous benchmark: Starting with HTTP Switchboard version 0.8.3.0, all preset lists of blocked hosts are enabled by default, except of for the huge "assets/thirdparties/hosts-file.net/hosts.txt".
-This allows HTTPSB in allow-all/block-exceptionally mode to perform well when compared to other blockers.
+<sup>Change from previous benchmark: Starting with HTTP Switchboard version 0.8.3.0, all preset lists of blocked hosts are enabled by default, except of for the huge "assets/thirdparties/hosts-file.net/hosts.txt".
+This allows HTTPSB in allow-all/block-exceptionally mode to perform well when compared to other blockers.</sup>

 #### January 24, 2014